Friday, April 30, 2021

 "Concerning this thing I pleaded with the Lord three times that it might depart from me.
 And He said to me, “My grace is sufficient for you, for My strength is made perfect in weakness.”
 Therefore most gladly I will rather boast in my infirmities, that the power of Christ may rest upon me.
 Therefore I take pleasure in infirmities, in reproaches, in needs, in persecutions, in distresses, for Christ’s sake.
 For when I am weak, then I am strong."
 (2 Corinthians 12:8-10)

-It can reasonably be inferred from the above excerpts that the earliest disciples of Jesus Christ reported history honestly.
-They took care to preserve the words of their Master.
-Details were not simply invented to support theological agendas.
-This factor increases the likelihood that the gospels faithfully and accurately recorded the teachings of Jesus.
+It can reasonably be inferred from the above cited texts that the earliest disciples of Jesus Christ reported history honestly.
+They took care to keep and protect the words of their Master.
+This factor increases the likelihood that the gospels faithfully and accurately record the teachings of Christ.

 No comments: